- Your State

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Oklahoma.
 Read more about the requirements for homeschooling and get tips from HSLDA here.

 If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Oklahoma classifies as a private school, how they’re regulated, and how to start one.

 If your child is going to be enrolled in remote learning through your local public school and supervised by an adult in your learning pod, you do not need to register as a homeschool or private school.
 Keep in mind that you have multiple online learning options, including several free, full-time online schools that are available to students statewide.
 Additionally, Oklahoma worked to create 30 “Community HOPE Centers” this school year where underprivileged students can access free virtual learning resources, snacks, and mental health professionals.

 Edupreneur Academy offers a free guide for parents interested in learning pods in Oklahoma.

 For additional information about school choices in Oklahoma, visit these resources:

-Oklahoma celebrated National School Choice Week 2020 with a record-breaking 666 events and activities across the state.
+Oklahoma celebrated National School Choice Week 2021 with 407 virtual events and activities across the state.
 Click the button below to learn more about school choice in Oklahoma.

 "Shining a spotlight on effective educational options for every child"